2001 Orange Bowl: Aftermath

-Florida State's national dominance officially ended after this night.
-Their ugly, sloppy performance actually foreshadowed what would follow in the near future.
-This game marked the ending of a 14-year stretch in which the Seminoles finished in the final AP and or Coaches top four.
-They would not finish in the top four of the polls again until 2013 when they won the BCS National Championship led by another Heisman winning signal-caller, Jameis Winston.
+This game marked the end of a 14-year stretch in which the Seminoles finished in the final AP and/or Coaches top four.
+They would not finish in the top four of the polls again until 2013, when they won the BCS National Championship led by another Heisman winning signal-caller, Jameis Winston.

-Oklahoma was just in their second season in the Bob Stoops era.
-Their victory over FSU would just be the beginning of a celebrated 18-year career in which the Sooners appeared in 11 BCS Bowls, which were the second most in that timespan behind Ohio State's 12 (albeit they had three different coaches from 2000 to 2016).
-The Sooners would return to three more national championship games, but would fall short in all three under Stoops.
+Oklahoma was in their second season in the Bob Stoops era.
+Their victory over FSU was the beginning of a celebrated 18-year career in which the Sooners appeared in 11 BCS Bowls, which were the second most in that timespan behind Ohio State's 12.
+The Sooners returned to three more national championship games (in the 2003, 2004, and 2008 seasons), but fell short in all three under Stoops.